-Upon receipt of the materials submitted by the United States Attorney, the Assistant Attorney General for the Criminal Division will forward the materials to the Criminal Division's Capital Case Unit.
+Upon receipt of the materials submitted by the United States Attorney or Assistant Attorney General, the Assistant Attorney General for the Criminal Division will forward the materials to the Criminal Division's Capital Case Unit.

-In any case in which (1) the United States Attorney recommends that the Attorney General authorize seeking the death penalty, or (2) a member of the Capital Review Committee requests a Committee conference, a Capital Case Unit attorney will confer with representatives of the United States Attorney's Office to establish a date and time for the Capital Review Committee to meet with defense counsel and representatives of the United States Attorney's Office to consider the case.
+In any case in which (1) the United States Attorney or Assistant Attorney General recommends that the Attorney General authorize seeking the death penalty, or (2) a member of the Capital Review Committee requests a Committee conference, a Capital Case Unit attorney will confer with representatives ofthe United States Attorney's Office or Department component to establish a date and time for the Capital Review Committee to meet with defense counsel and representatives of the

+United States Attorney's Office or Department component to consider the case.
 No final decision to seek the death penalty shall be made if defense counsel has not been afforded an opportunity to present evidence and argument in mitigation.

-The Capital Review Committee shall review the materials submitted by the United States Attorney and any materials submitted by defense counsel.
+The Capital Review Committee shall review the materials submitted by the United States Attorney or Assistant Attorney General and any materials submitted by defense counsel.
 The Capital Review Committee will consider all information presented to it, including any allegation of individual or systemic racial bias in the Federal administration of the death penalty.
 After considering all information submitted to it, the Committee shall make a recommendation to the Attorney General through the Deputy Attorney General.

-If the Committee's recommendation differs from that of the United States Attorney, the United

-States Attorney shall be provided with a copy of the Committee's recommendation memorandum when it is transmitted to the Deputy Attorney General.
-The United States Attorney may respond to the Committee's analysis in a memorandum directed to the Deputy Attorney General.
+If the Committee's recommendation differs from that of the United States Attorney or Assistant Attorney General, the United States Attorney or Assistant Attorney General shall be provided with a copy of the Committee's recommendation memorandum when it is transmitted to the Deputy Attorney General.
+The United States Attorney or Assistant Attorney General may respond to the Committee's analysis in a memorandum directed to the Deputy Attorney General.
 The Deputy Attorney General will then make a recommendation to the Attorney General.
 The Attorney General will make the final decision whether the Government should file a notice of intent to seek the death penalty.